khmarbaise/octopress/source/_posts/2014/03/2014-03-14-apache-maven-checkstyle-plugin-version-2-dot-12-released.md

 Generates a report on violations of code style and optionally fails the build if violations are detected.

-You should specify the version in your project's plugin configuration:
+You should specify the version in your project´s plugin configuration:

 ``` xml
 <plugin>